huntrar/cliquery/README.md

 # cliquery

-## a command line search engine and browsing tool
+## a command-line browsing interface
-cliquery is an intermediary tool between the command line and any GUI based browser.
-It supports searching, browsing, bookmarking, and previewing webpages through a mix of command line output and browser invocation.
-It is **_NOT_** a command line browser (if that's what you are searching for, search for Lynx instead)!
+cliquery is a tool meant to intertwine the features of a conventional browser and the quickness of the command-line.
+It not only speeds up browsing and searching, but also supports other features such as bookmarks and webpage previews. cliquery is **_NOT_** a command-line browser such as Lynx, but instead provides a mixture of terminal output and browser invocation for optimal usage speed.

 The results?
 Less clicking, faster results, and *no limitations to normal browsing!*